yablochko8/semantic-search-fonts/COOKBOOK.md

 I'm using TypeScript.

-First I create a simple client object with OpenAI (Mistral will come later):
+First I create a simple client object with Mistral:

 ```ts
 import { Mistral } from "@mistralai/mistralai";